ashokkumarsarmar/HelpshiftUECppDemo/README.md

     Copy the plugin (helpshift-sdk-ue4) directory into [YOUR_PROJECT]/Plugins directory After that, once you reopen your project, the plugin should appear in the Plugins section

-5. Create any component( example character, pawn etc) in the Helpshift runtime environment
+5. Create any component( example character, pawn etc) in the Helpshift runtime environment/ Project Runtime.

   <img width="212" alt="Screenshot 2022-01-09 at 11 02 22 PM" src="https://user-images.githubusercontent.com/97083239/148693610-c9f487d9-97f8-4589-b6f9-1440fb4b0441.png">